Your Mini Basket

 Some brands have created cheap, waterproof shower speakers that sit on your wall using a suction cup, but in our opinion, we really don’t think these offer the listener a great experience - mainly because the batteries need to be replaced regularly, the sound quality is poor and if the wall gets too wet, they can fall off regularly.

-We believe your money is better spent with something like an in-ceiling speaker.
+We believe your money is better invested with something like an in-ceiling speaker.
 Ceiling speakers are becoming an increasingly popular bathroom speaker solution, due to the fact it’s harder to find a power source in a bathroom and there’s limited space on shelves, walls and the floor.

 Something important to think about when considering a bathroom ceiling speaker is what your preferred method of control is.
 Is it Bluetooth, Apple AirPlay 2, Spotify Connect or some other way?